Understanding Body Dysmorphia And How It Affects Your Life

 How body dysmorphia can affect you

-Body dysmorphia can affect you in more ways than you probably know.
+Body dysmorphic disorder (BDD) can affect you in more ways than you probably know.
 For one thing, it can make it challenging to maintain relationships with anyone.
 If you constantly see a perceived flaw and no one else does, you could create a wedge between yourself and others you care about because of your obsession.
 You could also make it difficult to form new relationships, especially romantic ones, because you may be compelled to point out the flaw you see with your body.

-Overcoming body dysmorphia
+Treating body dysmorphia

 Working with a therapist